zephyrproject-rtos/zephyr/doc/reference/api/api_lifecycle.rst

-Once the steps above have been completed, the outcome of the proposal will depend on the approval of the actual Pull Request by the maintainer of the corresponding subystem.
+Once the steps above have been completed, the outcome of the proposal will depend on the approval of the actual Pull Request by the maintainer of the corresponding subsystem.
 As with any other Pull Request, the author can request for it to be discussed and ultimately even voted on in the `Zephyr TSC meeting`_.

 If the Pull Request is merged then an email must be sent to the ``devel`` and